Zero Kubernetes Secrets Architecture¶

 - The operator trusts the kubelet to project a valid ServiceAccount token

-- The operator trusts vault to authenticate and authorize correctly
+- The operator trusts OpenBao to authenticate and authorize correctly

-- Vault trusts the Kubernetes TokenReview API to validate ServiceAccount tokens
+- OpenBao trusts the Kubernetes TokenReview API to validate ServiceAccount tokens

 - No trust is placed in etcd, Kubernetes Secrets, or the cloud provider's control plane